flatironinstitute/nemos/docs/developers_notes/04-regularizer.md

 ### Attributes

-The attributes of `Regularizer` consist of the `default_solver` and `allowed_solvers`, which are stored as read-only properties as a string and tuple of strings respectively.
+The attributes of `Regularizer` consist of the `default_solver` and `allowed_solvers`, which are stored as read-only properties of type string and tuple of strings respectively.

 ### Abstract Methods